-- In a large non-stick skillet, over medium heat, cook the crumbled sausages for a few minutes until they are brown, about 3 to 4 minutes.
+- In a large non-stick skillet, over medium heat, cook the crumbled sausages ( or sausage patties) for a few minutes until they are brown on both sides, about 3 to 4 minutes.
 Don't worry, they will finish cooking in the stuffing while baking in the oven.

 - Meanwhile, finely mince the onions using a mini chopper, or food processor.
 Set aside.

-- In an extra large bowl, open package of stuffing and toss into the bowl.
+- In an extra-large bowl, open a package of stuffing and toss it into the bowl.

-- Add the minced onions, fresh herbs, seasonings, raisins, grated Pecorino cheese and extra-virgin olive oil.
-Then add in the cooked crumbled sausage.
+- Add the minced onions, fresh herbs, seasonings, raisins, grated Pecorino cheese, and extra-virgin olive oil.
+Then add in the cooked crumbled sausage and vegetable broth.

-- Using a large spoon to mix the mixture thoroughly for a few minutes until the entire mixture is moisten from the olive oil.
+- Use a large spoon to mix the mixture thoroughly for a few minutes until the entire mixture is moistened from the olive oil.
 The stuffing will feel heavy as you are mixing, but continue to stir the mixture to ensure the stuffing is evenly mixed.

-- Remove from oven, uncover and let is rest for a few minutes before serving.
-Sprinkle on top with some freshly chopped parsley, as garnish.
+- Remove from oven, uncover and let it rest for a few minutes before serving.
+Sprinkle on top with some freshly chopped parsley, as a garnish.